statisticsnorway/cra-template-dapla-js-lib/README.md

 # cra-template-dapla-js-lib

-This little template repository can be used as a cra-template when creating new JavaScript libraries.
+This little template repository can be used as a cra-template when creating new JavaScript libraries and/or React components.
 Basing a new project on a cra-template can be quite powerful and lets you skip the boring part of first time setup.
 Following the official documentation on [templates for React](https://create-react-app.dev/docs/custom-templates/), this template offers a good start for any JavaScript Library built for Statistics Norway Dataplatform (Dapla).

 ## How to set it up
 ### Locally